venu-maxx/PortSwigger-LAb-2/README.md

 ![Successful Login as Administrator](https://github.com/venu-maxx/PortSwigger-LAb-2/blob/681c9fe27fcc5a2e2269e3d4a8f2aae20f3e8972/admin-login-success.jpg)
 Figure 2: Logged in as administrator after payload administrator'--, bypassing the password check.

 Expolitation Explanation:
 The injected single quote (') closed the string literal in the SQL query for the username.
 Appending -- commented out the remainder of the query (e.g., AND password = '...').
 This made the authentication check succeed for the administrator user without validating the password — a classic boolean-based SQL injection technique for login bypass.

 Risk Assessment:
-Likelihood of Exploitation: High (user-controlled parameter with no sanitization or parameterization).
+   1.Likelihood of Exploitation: High (user-controlled parameter with no sanitization or parameterization).
-Potential Impact: High to Critical — unauthorized access to restricted areas; in real applications, could enable full account takeover, data theft, or privilege escalation.
+   2.Potential Impact: High to Critical — unauthorized access to restricted areas; in real applications, could enable full account takeover, data theft, or       privilege escalation.
-Affected Components: Backend database (likely MySQL or PostgreSQL based on common PortSwigger lab setups and error patterns).
+   3.Affected Components: Backend database (likely MySQL or PostgreSQL based on common PortSwigger lab setups and error patterns).

 Recommendations for Remediation:
-Use prepared statements or parameterized queries (e.g., PDO in PHP, PreparedStatement in Java) to separate data from SQL code.
+   1.Use prepared statements or parameterized queries (e.g., PDO in PHP, PreparedStatement in Java) to separate data from SQL code.
-Implement strict input validation and sanitization for all user-supplied parameters.
+   2.Implement strict input validation and sanitization for all user-supplied parameters.
-Deploy a Web Application Firewall (WAF) to detect and block common SQL injection patterns.
+   3.Deploy a Web Application Firewall (WAF) to detect and block common SQL injection patterns.
-Perform regular code reviews, static analysis, and dynamic scanning (e.g., using OWASP ZAP, sqlmap, or Burp Scanner).
+   4.Perform regular code reviews, static analysis, and dynamic scanning (e.g., using OWASP ZAP, sqlmap, or Burp Scanner).
-Apply the principle of least privilege to database accounts used by the application.
+   5.Apply the principle of least privilege to database accounts used by the application.

 Conclusion and Lessons Learned:
 This lab successfully demonstrated the identification and manual exploitation of a SQL injection vulnerability in a login function using Burp Suite.

 Key Takeaways:
-Always test authentication parameters for input validation flaws.
+   1.Always test authentication parameters for input validation flaws.
-Understand how SQL query structure can be manipulated with simple payloads like '--.
+   2.Understand how SQL query structure can be manipulated with simple payloads like '--.
-This exercise strengthened skills in reconnaissance, payload crafting, HTTP interception, and professional report writing for ethical hacking and penetration testing scenarios.
+   3.This exercise strengthened skills in reconnaissance, payload crafting, HTTP interception, and professional report writing for ethical hacking and penetration testing scenarios.

 References:
-PortSwigger Web Security Academy: SQL Injection
-Lab specifically: SQL injection vulnerability allowing login bypass
+   1.PortSwigger Web Security Academy: SQL Injection 2.Lab specifically: SQL injection vulnerability allowing login bypass